Guides

 To build a Flow, follow the steps below:

-1. Navigate to the Flows panel on the left and click the + Add button.
+1. Navigate to the Flows section in the left panel and click the + Add button.

 • Enter a Flow Name.
 For example, Authenticate, for a Flow that is used to authenticate callers.